 Topkapı Palace is used as a palace and as a residence in the 15th Century by Ottoman Sultans.
 Today, this lovely palace is a great museum that you can see hundreds of rooms and chambers, Ottoman harem and treasury, Spoonmaker's Diamond -which is one of the World's biggest diamond-, clothing, weapons, armor, scripts and it is in UNESCO's World Heritage List.

-The Basilica Cistern is the largest of several hundred ancient cistern beneath of İstanbul.
+The Basilica Cistern is the largest of several hundred ancient cisterns beneath of İstanbul.
 It was built between the 3rd and 4th centuries during the Early Roman Age.
-Ancient texts states that this basilica had gardens.
+Ancient texts state that this basilica had gardens.
 Inside this sunken basilica, you can find two columns reuse blocks carved with the visage of Medusa and the Hen's Eye.

 Hagia Irene is another Greek Eastern Orthodox church located in the outer courtyard of Topkapı Palace.
 It is today used as a museum and concert hall.
 The Rüstem Pasha Mosque is a 16th-century Ottoman Mosque where you can find lots of amazing İznik tiles inside!

 Maiden's Tower is a tower lying on a small islet in Marmara sea.
 It is 220 meters tall and was built in 1110 by Byzantine Emperor Alexius Comnenus.
 The legend says the emperor built this tower for his beloved daughter because one day, an oracle prophesied that she would be killed by a venomous snake on her 18th birthday.
 So he locked his daughter in this tower and visited by her frequently.
 On her 18th birthday, the emperor brought her a basket of exotic fruits but he didn't realize that there was a snake hidden inside this exotic fruits, so the snake bit the princess died in her father's arms, like the oracle had predicted.